Skip to content

 by Dr. Zachary PorcuCatholic University of America

-What is the doctrine of predestination?
-It depends on who you ask, but the general idea of predestination is that, because God is all-knowing and all-powerful, he pre-orders all events in the cosmos.
-That means that the only th...
+The idea of predestination varies, but the basic premise is that, because God is all-knowing and all-powerful, he pre-orders all events in the cosmos.
+That means that the only things that ever occur are things that God specific...

 Dr. Zachary Porcu